- Home

 Each horse has attributes and skills that determine their overall racing ability, while there are also some additional factors that will affect their performance in different race situations.
 The horses also have an 'Overall Rating' which is a quick way to compare horses, as well as having experience at different Distances and Track Conditions.

-It's also possible to rename your 2yo horses or any 3yo's that were bought within the past 3 weeks.
-It costs 1 'rename credit' for each time you want to rename a horse.
-The number of Renaming Credits you have is displayed on the 'Home' page, and Renaming Credits can be bought through the Shop, or are provided free with purchases of Owners Club (See Owners Club).
+It's also possible to rename your 2yo horses, any 3yo's that were bought within the past 3 weeks, or any horses with career earnings of less than $1,000,000.
+It costs 1 'Game Credit' for each time you want to rename a horse.
+The number of Game Credits you have is displayed on the 'Home' page, and Game Credits can be bought through the Shop, or are provided free with purchases of Owners Club (See Owners Club).
 To rename a horse, simply select the colt/filly that you want to rename, and then select the Rename a Horse link from the Page Menu.
 A member of staff from Track King will approve or reject the renaming as appropriate within 24-48 hours at most!

-Last of all, the life and death of your horses.
+And finally, the great circle of life!
 Each season, on the first day of January/April/July/October, horses will be considered as one year older - regardless of their actual date of birth.
-As a general rule, horses may only race from the age of 3yo up to and including 10yo.
+As a general rule, horses may only race from the age of 2yo (3yo for league races) up to and including 10yo.
 After 10yo, stallions may continue to be used for Stud until (and including) the age of 12yo.
-After age 12yo (or age 10yo for geldings or mares), there isn't really anything useful for your horses to do around your stable.
+After age 12yo (or age 10yo for geldings or mares), there isn't really anything useful for your horses to do around your stable, although a mare will still give birth to a foal as an 11yo provided she was serviced before her 11th birthday.
 It might break your heart to part with these virtual champions, but in the interest of your stable it should probably be done.
 You can either organise to give them away, or if you are an Owners Club member you can retire them into the Hall of Fame, so that we can all look back at their stats and achievements.
 (See Owners Club)

 Jockeys are the ones responsible for getting the best out of your horse in race.
 Track King features a form of Artificial Intelligence for the jockeys, allowing them to actually make decisions about how to respond to different situations that they might find themselves in during a race.
 (See The Race!)
 It's fair to say that the horses are just the engine, and the jockeys are the drivers.